Macquarie Fields

 Macquarie Fields has a typical household mix, with a fairly typical median household size

-Family households constitute 75.9% of all households, including 38.3% couples with children, 16.6% couples without children, and 19.6% single parent families.
-Non-family households account for the remaining 24.1%, with lone person households at 21.8% and group households comprising 2.2%.
-The median household size is 2.9 people, which aligns with the Greater Sydney average.
+Family households compose 75.9% of all households, including 38.3% couples with children, 16.6% couples without children, and 19.6% single parent families.
+Non-family households constitute the remaining 24.1%, with lone person households at 21.8% and group households comprising 2.2% of the total.
+The median household size is 2.9 people, aligning with Greater Sydney's average.

 Frequently Asked Questions - Households